KiranPatelSpaceo/kFacebook/README.md

 First Create Facebook App ID https://developers.facebook.com You will get FacebookKeyID

-You have to put in info.plist file.
+You have to put it into info.plist file.

 1)URL Types->Item 0-> URL Schemes -> Item 0-> YourFacebookKey(with fb keyword)